Skip to main content

 For young people in education, the construction of the Fehmarnbelt Tunnel is a unique opportunity to gain experience from a world-class project.

-Benefits for nature and the climate from the Fehmarnbelt tunnel
+Benefits from the Fehmarnbelt tunnel

 The Fehmarnbelt tunnel means that international trains and lorries passing through Denmark will be saved a 160 km detour, thus significantly reducing their CO2 emissions.